-- Dieting is a risk factor for developing an eating disorder. - Diets give the message that certain bodies are acceptable and others are not. - Children interpret these messages differently than adults.
-They may be confused by an adult talking about their own diet, wondering if they should be doing what their trusted adult is doing.
+- Dieting is a risk factor for developing an eating disorder (1). - Diets give the message that certain bodies are acceptable and others are not. - Children interpret these messages differently than adults.
+They may be confused by an adult talking about their own diet, wondering if they should be doing what their trusted adult is doing. - Focus on weight affects children's self esteem (2).